winter-cardinal/winter-cardinal/docs/cheatsheet/all-in-one.md

 * `wcardinal.disconnection.max=-1`

-  The browsers that don't have network connections longer than this time span are considered inactive.
+  The browsers that had network connections before and now don't have network connections longer than this time span are considered inactive.
   The controllers, the instances of classes annotated with `@Controller`, that are assigned to inactive browsers are destroyed.
   If this value is negative, the maximum disconnection time is not checked.